-Setting Property What is does Comment Maximum connections active server.{index}. maxConnectionsAct ive=30 Determines the maximum number of connections that will be made to the database simultaneous If set too low, handling requests towards the database might slow down, as one request needs to wait until another request is processed and the connection is returned to the pool.
-If set too high, the exceptions might occur if the database cannot handle that many concurrent connections or if more memory is required than is available.
-Maximum connections idle nnections maxConnectionsIdl e=10 connections that are in the pool Active connections that are done processing a request are returned to the connection pool as idle connections.
+Setting Property What is does Comment Maximum connections active server.{index}. maxConnections Active=30 Determines the maximum number of connections that will be made to the database simultaneous If set too low, handling requests towards the database might slow down, as one request needs to wait until another request is processed and the connection is returned to the pool If set too high, the exceptions might occur if the database cannot handle that many concurrent connections or if more memory is required than is available Maximum connections idle server.{index}. maxConnectionsI dle=10 Determines the maximum number of unused connections that are in the pool Active connections that are done processing a request are returned to the connection pool as idle connections.
 If the number of idle connections goes over the maximum, the connections are removed.
 As instantiating new connections takes time, the value shouldn't be too low.
 On the other side idle connections take up resources, so the number shouldn't be too high either.
-Must be lower that the "Maximum connections active" setting
+Must be lower that the 'Maximum connections active' setting